fuatkeles/web-tagger/README.md

-# Web Tagger Image Converter
+# Exif Quarter Image Converter

 A web application for converting images and adding geolocation data to them.